3dperceptionlab/yolov9-birds/README.md

 pip install -r requirements.txt
 ```

- it must be executed the next command:
+Then deploy the model with the following command:
 ```bash
 bash detect.sh
 ```